-The Company offers a comprehensive array of financial products and services with options that are beneficial to low and moderate income individuals.
-Deposit accounts include low balance savings and checking options that features no monthly service fees, provide assistance rebuilding positive checking relationships, and assistance for those with development disabilities.
-An enhanced digital banking platform incorporates ready access to current credit score information and a personal financial management tool for budget and expense tracking.
+The Company offers a comprehensive array of financial products and services for consumers and businesses with options that are beneficial to unbanked and underbanked individuals.
+Deposit accounts include low balance savings and checking options that feature minimal or no monthly service fees, provide assistance rebuilding positive deposit relationships, and assistance for those just starting a new banking relationship.
+The new NBT iSelect Account was certified as meeting the Bank On National Account Standard with no monthly charges for maintenance, inactivity or dormancy, no overdraft fees and no minimum balance requirement.
+An enhanced digital banking platform incorporates ready access through online and mobile services to current credit score information and a personal financial management tool for budget and expense tracking.